Testing wave turbulence theory for Gross-Pitaevskii system: Introduction

-Note that a similar in spirit comparison of the evolving spectra arising in the numerics of WKE and the original dynamic model was done in~\cite{KOROTKEVICH} for the deep water surface gravity waves.
+Further, a comparison of the evolving spectra arising in the numerics of WKE and the original dynamic model was also done in~\cite{PhysRevLett.99.164501,KOROTKEVICH} for the deep water surface gravity waves.
 Their study was oriented on the practical problem of the sea swell modeling, with comparisons made on a qualitative level of visual comparing the plots.
-Further modifications by introducing dissipation and forcing were explored with a view to make the models more realistic for practical modeling of the sea waves.
-In contrast, our study is aimed at the more fundamental aspects of the WWTT validity rather than a particular real life wave phenomenon.
+Further modifications by introducing dissipation and forcing were explored with a view to make the models more realistic for practical modeling of the sea waves {\cite{korotkevich2019dissipation}}.
+In contrast, our study is aimed at the more fundamental aspects of the weak WT theory validity rather than a particular real life wave phenomenon.
 In order to make the comparisons be like-for-like, we do not introduce any extra terms to improve the modeling.
-We introduce global measures characterizing the spectra, such as the energy and the waveaction centroids, to make our comparisons more quantitative.
+We introduce global measures characterizing the spectra, such as the energy and the wave-action centroids, to make our comparisons more quantitative.
+Finally, note that the recent work \cite{banks2021direct} compares the evolution of the one-dimensional defocusing quintic nonlinear Schroedinger equation with the evolution of the associated WKE, finding a good agreement when some scaling relations between nonlinearity strength and system size are fulfilled.

 The present paper is organized as follows.
 In Section \ref{sec:theory} we introduce the GPE and the setting we consider in this work.
 We provide then a short introduction to the theory of weak wave turbulence and present the wave-kinetic equation.
 The dynamics of the probability distribution functions of the wave-action spectra is also discussed.
 In Section~\ref{sec:numerics}, we explain our numerical methods for integrating the GPE and the WKE.
 Then, in Section~\ref{sec:NumResults} we present our numerical results where we directly compare numerical simulations of the GPE and the WKE.
 Finally, in Section~\ref{sec:conclu} we present our conclusions.
 We took out the details on derivation of the WKE in isotropic homogeneous setup to the Appendix~\ref{KEder} and discuss the most important issues of the new numerical algorithm used for solving WKE in Appendix~\ref{Numerics}.